DATAMATH CALCULATOR MUSEUM

 |Precision:||14||Integrated circuits:|| CPU: SC414181

 |Program steps:||256k Bytes, 198k Bytes available||Courtesy of:||Joerg Woerner|

 else than an upgraded TI-92.
 Please refer to the Expansion

 Port of the calculator.

-Beyond the additional 128k Memory you get the choice of 5 user languages (English, French, German, Italian and Spanish).
+Beyond the additional 128k Bytes of Memory you'll get the choice of 5 user languages (English, French, German, Italian and Spanish).
 We assume that the TI-92 II is identical to the TI-92 but integrates the TI-92 E module available in Europe.

-The next upgrade was done either with the TI-92 PLUS Module containing 384k Byte Flash ROM or the TI-92 Plus calculator itself.
+The next upgrade was done either with the TI-92 PLUS Module containing 384k Bytes Flash ROM or the TI-92 Plus calculator itself.